rabbitmq/rabbitmq-website/site/logging.md

 ## <a id="configuration" class="anchor" href="#configuration">Configuration</a>

-As of 3.7.0 RabbitMQ uses the [Lager](https://github.com/erlang-lager/lager) logging library under the hood.
-Lager supports logging to different sources and is highly configurable.

 RabbitMQ starts logging early on node start.
 See the [Configuration guide](configure.html) for a general overview of how to configure RabbitMQ.